 Miter Saw Tricks Every DIYer Should Know

-When tuning up your miter saw, you should be sure the blade is square to the table and the fence is square to the blade.
-Learn how to check your miter saw and get my full tune up procedure in How to Adjust a Miter Saw for Accurate Cuts post.
+When we tune-up our miter saw, we need to be sure the blade is square to the table and the fence is square to the blade.

 2. Replace the Stock Saw Blade

-One of the first upgrades I recommend for your miter saw is a new miter saw blade.
+One of the first upgrades I made to my miter saw was installing a new miter saw blade.
 My go-to saw blade is the Freud 100 tooth Diablo Ultra Fine saw blade.
-The blade cuts through wood like a hot knife through butter.
+This blade cuts through wood like a hot knife through butter.
 The cuts are smooth and crisp – exactly what I want for my DIY furniture projects.
-Both the miter saw in my workshop and my Hitachi miter saw I use when I hit the road for a DIY project are outfitted with a 100 tooth Diablo saw blade.

 3. Trim the Ends